flapjs/webapp/user_exp/deep_dive.md

 | ![expand](images/expand_icon.png) | ![format](images/format_icon.png) | ![test](images/test_icon.png) | ![transform](images/transform_icon.png) | ![export](images/save_icon.png) |

 #### Transform
-The purpose of this option is to convert DFA <--> NFA, flip accept <--> nonaccept states, or delete unreachable states.
+The purpose of this option is to convert DFA :left_right_arrow: NFA, flip accept :left_right_arrow: nonaccept states, or delete unreachable states.
 All of these are more 'conversions' or 'swaps' than transformations.
 I think we should use 2 circular arrows to indicate we are alternating between states to be more indicative.
 A pencil icon usually means modify/edit/create on the user's behalf.
 However, the program is doing all the transforming so another icon is better suited.

 ![new_transform](images/new_transform.png)